 The other works in the exhibition lead us to the absolute sun, to the sun god and to the intense heat of a star, represented as a ball in the work of Alexander Calder.
-The Fondation presents a selection of his gouaches from the 1970s, whose primary colours and stylized forms reveal an organic, joyous and graphic continuity between Calder’s sculpture and his works on paper.
-From San Francisco, Lebanese artist Etel Adnan reconnects – by pen and brush – with her native country, which she was forced to leave.
-The landscape is represented through Mount Tamalpais, a mountain which Adnan sees as the “chief of the human tribe”, while the weight of the world manifests itself in a flattened sun in bold colours.
-The exhibition extends, naturally, to a cosmic sun as embodied by the singing and the vision of musician Sun Ra.
+A major figure in modern art, Calder is famous for his mobiles and stabiles.
+The Fondation presents a selection of his gouaches from the 1970s, whose primary colours and stylised forms reveal an organic and graphic continuity between Calder’s sculpture and his works on paper.
+The visual art produced by Etel Adnan, who is also known for her writings, issues from a more spiritual connection with the world.
+Her landscapes, including those in the series The Weight of the World, offer an open memory.
+The artist herself has said of them: “You don’t recognise what landscape it is, as it is not a particular landscape – it is maybe a memory of a particular landscape.”1 The exhibition extends, naturally, to a cosmic sun as embodied by the vision of musician Sun Ra.

 Curator: Bice Curiger

 1. Cited from “The poetry of paint: an interview with Etel Adnan” by Anna Coatman, 2 June 2016, RA Magazine, summer 2016, online at https://www.royalacademy.org.uk/article/ramagazine-etel-adnan-interview.

 Picasso-Méditerranée, an initiative from Musée national Picasso-Paris.

 “Picasso-Méditerranée” is an international cultural event which will be held from Spring 2017 through to Spring 2019.
 Over sixty cultural institutions have come together to conjure up a programme around the work « obstinément méditerranéenne » of Pablo Picasso.
 Initiated by the Musée national Picasso-Paris, this journey into the creation of the artist and across the places which inspired him, aims at strengthening ties between all the shores.